| Vortigern Studies has the

 - Why was he called Verteneu (the Thin)?

-when the person was alive, and we dont know
+person was alive, and we dont know how

-how early this epithet is.
-Since epithets usually
+early this epithet is.
+Since epithets usually say

 conclude that Vortigern was seen as an old man,